songwright/netninja-pwa-tutorial/README.md

 YouTube link: https://youtu.be/JWeoQn6KB0o

 The Net Ninja adds an event listener to a constant called __loginForm__ in auth.js that fires on a submit event.
-Like the sign up form script, this listener uses a Firebase service as a method on the __auth__ constant that takes the __email__ and __password__ values from the form when a user submits the form.
+Like the sign up form script, this listener uses a Firebase service as a method on the __auth__ constant which then takes the __email__ and __password__ values from the form when a user submits the form.

 `auth.signInWithEmailAndPassword(email, password)`